bem/bem-components/common.blocks/radio/radio.en.md

 `radio` blocks are used inside `radio-group` block as a group elements.

-As a result of block's template application, it will be rendered to `<label>` HTML element, with following set of nested items:
+As a result of block's template application, it will be rendered to `<label>` HTML element, with the following set of nested items:

 * `radio__box` element with hidden nested `input` HTML element (`__control` element);
 * a radio switch label, if `text` BEMJSON attribute is passed.